NTDLS/NTDLS.StreamFraming/README.md

 NTDLS.StreamFraming is a set of extension methods for a Stream (typically TCPIP/NetworkStream) that enables reliable framing, compression, optional encryption, two-way communication and support for asynchronous query/reply.
-Messages are guaranteed to received in their entirety and in the order they were sent.
+Messages are guaranteed to be received in their entirety and in the order which they were sent.

 ## Sending a notification frame:
 > Here we are using an established TcpClient connection, getting its stream and then calling